 Going to a four-year university is a huge undertaking for students and families, especially when it comes to paying for it.
-Parents spend years socking away whatever money they can to help their kids afford higher education, and sometimes that’s still not enough.
+Parents spend years socking away whatever money they can to help their kids afford higher education.
+Often, that’s still not enough.

-But two-year colleges, otherwise known as community colleges or junior colleges, offer college classes for much less than universities.
+Community colleges, also known as junior colleges, offer college classes at less cost.

-The College Board reports that the average cost of tuition and fees at a public two-year school for the 2018-2019 academic year was $3,660.
-That’s compared with $10,230 at a public four-year institution and a mind-blowing $35,830 for a private four-year school.
+The College Board reports that the average cost of tuition and fees at a public two-year school for the 2019-2020 academic year was $3,730.
+That’s compared with $10,440 at a public four-year institution and a mind-blowing $36,880 for a private nonprofit four-year school.